Bug report #19331

 This happens on 3.2.0 on Windows 10 1803.
 When using Gdal 2.2.3 on Bash on Ubuntu on Windows, I can successfully use gdal_translate on the files over https, so it seems like a QGIS issue or an issue with QGIS specific to my machine - I've not yet been able to get someone else to try on a different machine.
 One of the files I'm using is here.
 It works via gdal_translate/VSICURL in Bash on Ubuntu on Windows but not in QGIS: https://github.com/ucd-cws/nitrates-cv/blob/master/1945/Nharvest_actual.tif?raw=true

 A URL that allows access via HTTP and HTTPS where the behavior can also be seen to work over HTTP and not HTTPS is http://managedretreat.org/test/NgwDirect.tif

-#1 Updated by Nick S almost 3 years ago
+#1 Updated by Nick S about 3 years ago